 Dart is an open-source, scalable, object-oriented programming language, with robust libraries and runtimes, for building web, server, and mobile apps.
-It was originally developed by Google, but has since become an ECMA standard.
+It is developed by Google, and it became an ECMA standard.

 Ranked in these QuestionsQuestion Ranking

 Dart is a single threaded programming language.
 So if any piece of code blocks the execution of the program, the program practically freezes.
 To avoid this Dart makes use of asynchronous operations which let your program run without getting blocked.
 This is done through Future objects.

 A Future is an object which represent a means for getting a value at a certain point in the future.
 A function may invoke a Future and when that happens, two outcomes can be achieved: